lextm/jekyll-theme-chirpy/_posts/2022-6-11-running-nodejs-web-apps-on-iis-with-httpplatformhandler.md

 ## Side Notes

+### The Infinite Loading
+Sometimes the browser seems to work as it is trying to load the web page but the page takes for ever to load and the `node.exe` process keeps crashing.

+No doubt Process Monitor is the best tool to use right now and by using a filter of process name `node.exe` I can see lots of access denied errors on different files in `C:\Users\<user name>`.

+That's because the web app contents are in a user folder such as `C:\Users\<user name>\source\repos\test-node-express`, and `node.exe` has difficulty accessing them.
+The simplest way is to move the folder to a different location, such as `C:\node-test`.

 ### Express for Node.js
 One thing you might notice is that I wrote a very simple Node.js application as example.
 Why not go a little bit further to use a framework like Express for Node.js?

-In fact I did try it out (Express 4.18.1), but `node.exe` does not shut down peacefully and it also blocks `w3wp.exe` from proper shutdown.
-I didn't have time to dig further there, but you might find it an interesting field to explore.
-Good luck.
+My latest test in 2024 with Node.js v21 and Express 4.18.2 works flawlessly, but when I tried out Node.js v16 and Express 4.18.1, `node.exe` did not shut down peacefully and it also blocked `w3wp.exe` from proper shutdown.
+You might need to dig further if such an issue occurs.

 ### Hosting on Azure App Service (Windows)
 Two small changes might be needed if you want to deploy `app.js` and `web.config` together to your Azure App Service (Windows),